freseco/pyerir/README.md

 *Not testing with other python versions.

 ## Features
-- Playe channels in fullscreen, doing streaming from url in a m3u file.
+- Play channels in fullscreen, doing streaming from url in a m3u file.
 - Changes volumen.
 - Shows list of the channels.
 - Speech some information.